-The Bank carried on with the process of assessing its Capital Adequacy relative to its risk profile and operating environment as well as the monitoring of its liquidity buffers.
-The Internal Capital Adequacy Assessment Process (ICAAP) report showed that the requirements under 'Pillar II' of the Capital Requirements Directive (CRD) were complied with.
-The Bank's ICAAP was based on a 'Pillar I Plus' approach whereby the 'Pillar I' capital requirements for credit and operational risks were supplemented by the capital allocation for other material risks not fully addressed within 'Pillar I'.
+Our Internal Capital Adequacy Assessment Process (ICAAP) confirmed that the 'Pillar II' risks of the Capital Requirements Directive (CRD) were fully complied with.
+The ICAAP was based on a 'Pillar I Plus' approach whereby the 'Pillar I' capital requirements were supplemented by further capital allocations for other material risks, mainly concentration risk within the Bank's lending portfolio.